OnePlus 7T Pro review: A minor tune-up

 OnePlus 7T Pro review: Features

 Beyond the previously-mentioned Warp Charge and improvements to its ‘RAM Boost’ technology, OnePlus has added no notable extra features here.
-There’s still no wireless charging, no IP rating and no expandable storage.
-None of these are deal-breakers, of course, but OnePlus’ feature-set is starting to look a little less impressive than it used to.
+There’s still no wireless charging, no IP rating and no expandable storage on offer.
+None of these are deal-breakers, but OnePlus’ feature-set is starting to look a little less impressive than it used to.
 There is faster UFS 3.0 storage in play, however, so it’s not all bad.

 OnePlus 7T Pro review: Verdict

-Yet, it’s still a bit of a steal.
-Coming in at less than £600 before tax, you’re getting a host of top-end capabilities, including a solid camera array, an attractive design and a rather lovely 90Hz display.
-More modest pricing from recent rivals means that the OnePlus isn’t quite the no-brainer it used to be, but it’s still good value for a phone that can happily keep up with the big boys – if not quite outstrip them.
+More modest pricing from recent rivals, such as the likes of Xiaomi and Honor, means that the OnePlus isn’t quite the no-brainer it used to be, but it’s still good value for a phone that can happily keep up with the big boys – if not quite outstrip them.